dtmajors/NexusAcInstaller/README.md

 ## ⚔️ What is This?

-The **Nexus Asheron's Call Installer** is a one-click installer built to streamline the setup process for playing on the Nexus server.
+The **Nexus Asheron's Call Installer** is a one-click installer built to streamline the setup process for playing on the Nexus Ac server.
 It handles everything from installing the game client to setting up all required frameworks, plugins, and tools—automatically.

 Whether you're a returning player or brand new, this installer ensures you're ready to log in and play with minimal effort.